 As part of the Scottish FA's £15m Performance Strategy, seven schools throughout the country have been operating the programme for four years to develop the cream of Scotland’s talented young footballers.

 There, they will marry their football education with their normal curriculum as part of the Scottish FA’s commitment to elite player development.

 Seven coaches have been appointed to work in conjunction with the schools and the players’ clubs to enhance their technical skills at a key stage of their development and support the academic potential of the players.

-Brian McLaughlin, the former Celtic winger and Ian Ross, the former St Mirren player, have both been assigned to schools.
+Former professional players Brian McLaughlin, Ian Ross and James Grady have all been assigned to schools.
 Greg Miller, Andrew Goldie, Iain Jenkins and Stuart Glennie bring a wealth of experience in youth coaching to complete the team.

 Every year, each school will take up to 20 of the most talented under-12 players in their region – both boys and girls – and provide a minimum five extra coaching sessions focusing on skills development.
 Over a four-year period, this will provide the most talented young footballers throughout the country with an extra 800 sessions.

 A series of football festivals involving senior clubs, boys and girls clubs and school teams helped the performance team to identify the best players eligible for each school in time for August 2012 enrolment.

 Regional Performance Schools and Coaches: